 Niassa Game Reserve

 In northern Mozambique, Niassa Game Reserve is not easily accessible but if you do make it there you’ll be rewarded with one of Africa’s last undeveloped wilderness areas.
 During the decades of civil war in the country, the reserve’s wildlife numbers stayed constant while in parks like Gorongosa they were decimated.
 The game in Niassa remains abundant now, with more than 10 000 elephants and 200 endangered wild dogs as well as zebra, impala, wildebeest, lions, leopards and hyenas.

 Majete Wildlife Reserve

-Since lions were added to Majete Wildlife Reserve a few years ago in a wildlife relocation project, Malawi is not a Big Five destination.
+Since lions were only added to Majete Wildlife Reserve a few years ago in a wildlife relocation project, Malawi is not a well-known Big Five destination.
 Safari goers have long overlooked Malawi in favour of Tanzania, Kenya or South Africa, but this tiny landlocked country is a great destination, and Majete is its flagship park.
 In this beautiful park you’ll be able to spot lions, leopard, buffalo, elephant and other animals without the traffic jams and crowded roads of other more famous reserves.